xyproto/algernon/README.md

 ##### HashMap

 ~~~
-// A Redis-backed HashMap (takes a name, returns an object)
+// A Redis-backed HashMap (takes a name, returns a hash map object)
 HashMap(string) -> userdata

 // For a given element id (for instance a user id), set a key